-My parenting style was pretty, um, unrefined, when my first baby, sweet Agent E, came along.
+My parenting style was pretty, um, unrefined, when sweet Agent E came along.
 Breastfeeding and sleep baffled me the most.
 In the early days, I remember thinking she can’t possibly want to nurse again.
 Again!
 Seriously, didn’t I just feed her?
 The second she dozed off (or stopped eating, or stopped crying) I made a beeline for the bassinet.
 I put her down.
 She protested.
 What was I doing wrong?
 Weren’t infants supposed to just lie there quietly, either sleeping or cooing at the ceiling, unless you were tending to their immediate needs?

 |Happy (and chubby, and bald) |